htsrjdrouse/rister-toolchanger/README.md

 ## Acknowledgments

 - Klipper firmware team for the excellent foundation
-- Dakash and Lineux Toolchanger Discord forums
 - BTT for CAN bus toolboard development
 - Arducam for programmable focus camera modules
 - MQTT and Flask communities for communication tools
+- Contributors to the toolchanger and liquid handling communities

 ## Support